jangodev/discordwebhookmessage/README.md

 # Send messages with discord webhooks!
 Great for making external discord chatbox's
--- Enter your webhook URL where it says "WEBHOOK URL HERE"
+-Enter your webhook URL where it says _"WEBHOOK URL HERE"_ (keep the quotation marks)

-# I've made sure to disable @everyone pings inside of the chatbox to prevent ping spam.

--- i did not make an external js file cause im too lazy
+# Notes
+- Disabled @everyone/@here
+- Since this is an old version, if a person types a message that contains @everyone/@here, it will not remove.
+You may want to fix this.

-#ENJOY!
-Visit the discord server for support:
+# Visit the discord server for support:

 https://discord.gg/Nvuf6zDdWy